Mikejo5000/vsts-docs-pr/docs/pipelines/why-use-pipelines.md

 Azure DevOps Pipelines is the quickest, easiest, and safest way to automate building your projects and making them available to users.

+There are two main components of Pipelines: Continuous Integration (CI) and Continous Delivery (CD).

+**Continous Integration (CI)**: CI is the practice used by development teams to automate the merging and testing of code.
+Implementing CI helps to catch bugs early in the development cycle, which makes them less expensive to fix.
+Automated tests execute as part of the CI process to ensure quality.
+Artifacts are produced from CI systems and fed to release pipelines to drive frequent deployments.
+The Build service in VSTS and TFS helps you set up and manage CI for your applications.

+**Continuous Delivery (CD)**: CD is a process by which code is built, tested, and deployed to one or more test and production environments.
+Deploying and testing in multiple environments drives quality.
+CI systems produce the deployable artifacts including infrastructure and apps.
+Automated release pipelines consume these artifacts to release new versions and fixes to existing systems.
+Monitoring and alerting systems run continually to drive visibility into the entire CD process.
+The Release service in VSTS and TFS helps you set up and manage CD for your applications.

 ## What can Pipelines do?

 Maybe a list or a table that has things like: